-- The Houseparent, or Head of House will take the student to their allocated room for induction and to remove the medicines from the student (this does not include the contraceptive pill or inhaler). - The Head of House will record each students' medicines in a 'Medicine book' and store the medicines appropriately. - In St Ebbes this will be in the office on the 4th floor, or if something is needed on a regular basis, in the safe in Plant Room 1.
-Medicines requiring a cool temperature will be stored in the medical fridge. - In Pensons Gardens this will be in the office.
+- The Houseparent, or Head of House will take the student to their allocated room for induction and to remove the medicines from the student (this does not include the contraceptive pill, epi-pen, inhaler or insulin pods or glucose sensors). - The Head of House will record each students' medicines in a 'Medicine book' and store the medicines appropriately. - In St Ebbes this will be in the office on the 4th floor, or if something is needed on a regular basis, in the safe in Plant Room 1.
+Medicines requiring a cool temperature will be stored in the medical fridge. - In Pensons Gardens medicines are kept in the office.
 Medicines requiring a cool temperature will need to be stored in the medical fridge in the office. - A student may keep up to one week's supply of prescription medicine in their room, unless there is agreement that the medicines need to be administered.
-Students may also keep small quantities of non-prescription medicines, e.g., Paracetamol in their rooms.

-- Any Paracetamol issued to students must continue to be recorded on MST to ensure that all staff are aware of any medicine dispensed. - Aspirin or products containing aspirin must not be given to students unless prescribed for that particular student by a doctor. - Prescription medication dispensed to students must be recorded in the medicine book.
+Students may also keep small quantities of non-prescription medicines, e.g., Paracetamol in their rooms. - Any Paracetamol issued to students must continue to be recorded on MST to ensure that all staff are aware of any medicine dispensed. - Aspirin or products containing aspirin must not be given to students unless prescribed for that particular student by a doctor. - Prescription medication dispensed to students must be recorded in the medicine book.